 - devices designed to amplify light;

 - cannabis buds or head strippers.

-The maximum penalty for this offence is a fine of $10,000 or 2 years imprisonment, or both.
+For an aggravated offence, the maximum penalty is a fine of $20,000 or 5 years imprisonment, or both.

 The Equipment Was Not In Your Possession